getlantern/flashlight/tester/README.md

 DEVICE_ID=1234 USER_ID=123 TOKEN=1234 RUN_ID=1234 TARGET_URL=https://example.com OUTPUT=./mydir ./flashlight-tester
 ```

+The tester will start flashlight, fetch the config & proxies and try to reach the target URL via the socks5 proxy that flashlight provides.
+Upoon success, it will write the output of that request to the `output.txt`.

 ## Docker usage

 On each new push to the repository, a new image of the tester is built and pushed to the registry.